-The Introduction should prepare the reader for what follows by stating the specific problem or question to be studied and the research strategy used.
+The Introduction heading should be centered and capitalized.
+It should prepare the reader for what follows by stating the specific problem or question to be studied and the research strategy used.
 It may delineate the boundaries of the problem or question and the limitations of the topic, and it may review studies pertinent to the thesis.